yeelimtse/UCSD-review-docs/econ-120c-EconometricsC/midterm.md

 # **ECON 120C**
 ---
-## Lecture 1
+## Sampling, Law of Large Numbers, and Consistency of OSL estimator
-- Random Variable
+- ### Random Variable
+  - def: *a variable whose value is a numerical outcome of a random phenomenon*
-- Sampling
+- ### Sampling
   - def: *Sampling is the process of taking a smaller group of subjects from a larger population*
   - simple random sample
     - everybody has an equal chance to be selected